Federation Runtime

 Federation Runtime is one of the main features of the new version of Module Federation.
 It supports registering shared dependencies at runtime, dynamically registering and loading remote modules, and can expand the capabilities of Module Federation at runtime through Plugin.
 Build plugins are based on the basic implementation of Runtime.

-There are the following differences between Federation Runtime and Compiler Plugin:
+There are the following differences between Federation Runtime and Build Plugin:

 Can be used independently of build plugins, and can directly use pure runtime for module loading in projects like webpack4 Build plugins require Webpack5, Rspack, Vite, or above